doungdoth/doungdoth.github.io/index.md

 #### After you install what ever that it is you want on your external device ( in this case USB specifically), you may find out that you are finding some trouble getting it to work.
 Now there are some ways to go about this.

-## How to boot the USB once installed.

 #### Usually something needs to be configured in the BIOS of your computer.
-That means tweaking a few settings to allow the USB to recognized and run.
-Once you do this, your USB device should now be able to run and work.
+That means tweaking a few settings to allow the USB to be recognized and run.
+Once you do this, your external hardrive USB device should now be able to run and work.

-## What is BIOS?

-#### Basic Input Output System referred to as BIOS, is software stored on a small memory chip on the motherboard.
-It give the computer a set of instructions on how to perform some of the basic functions such as booting and keyboard control as well asconfigure the hardware in a computer including the hard drive, floppy drive, USB, optical drive, CPU, memory to list a few.